 - Store: To maintain the best quality, store in an airtight container in the refrigerator for 3-5 days or in the freezer for up to 3 months.

 - The prep, cook, and total time reflect the time to make this low FODMAP lasagna Bolognese in its entirety: Low FODMAP Bolognese (in the Instant Pot) + Low FODMAP Béchamel Sauce + the remaining lasagna ingredients presented on this card.

-- Nutritional information on this recipe card also includes the information for the Low FODMAP Bolognese and Low FODMAP Béchamel Sauce.
+- Nutritional information on this recipe card does not include information for the Low FODMAP Bolognese and Low FODMAP Béchamel Sauce.
 See those recipes for their respective nutritional information.

 - Please note: While being low FODMAP, this recipe is high in fat, which can be an be an additional symptom trigger for people with IBS.
 Consult your doctor or dietician before making this recipes with concerns of how your body might react.

 - *Tinkyada brand brown rice lasagna noodles: the instructions on the box say to cook the noodles in boiling water for about 10 minutes for lasagna; however, I found them too mushy when cooked this long.
 I found optimal amount of cooking time to be 8 minutes.
 This will vary depending on the brand of noodles you use, but keep in mind that they will continue to cook in the oven along with the rest of the lasagna.

 - Sauces: Have the sauces completely ready to go before you even begin to start cooking the lasagna noodles.
 They tend to cook quickly, and you don’t want them sitting around too long once cooked.

 - Making sauces in advance: If you make the sauces a day in advance, the lasagna may require more cooking time (closer to 50 minutes) and they will be a bit harder to spread as they are cold.
 However, making them in advance enhances their flavor and spreads out the workload over two days.